bersalazar/sinkingstone.com/content/about/index.md

 --**Paul Lutus**

+"Taking drugs while depressed is like putting a coat when it rains."

+"We are meat bags of salt water, lipids, proteins and chemicals, that emerged from endoplasmic sewage, and are now capable of having an experience."

+--**Unknown**

 "Saruman believes it is only great power that can hold evil in check, but that is not what I have found.
 I found it is the small everyday deeds of ordinary folk that keep the darkness at bay.
 Small acts of kindness and love.